SAP/cloud-mta-build-tool/docs/docs/usage.md

 &nbsp;

-### How to generate SBOM file from the project source (BETA)
+### How to generate an SBOM file from the project source (BETA)

 <b>`mbt sbom-gen`</b>

-Generate SBOMs for project modules and merge into one, according to configurations in the MTA development descriptor (mta.yaml)
+This command generates SBOMs for project modules and merges the SBOMs into one, according to configurations in the MTA development descriptor ('mta.yaml' file).

 <b>Usage:</b> `mbt sbom-gen <flags>`